 Forms can represent atomic entities, whether real or abstract.
 For cyber threat data, entities include domains, IP addresses (IPv4 or IPv6), hosts (computers / devices), usernames, passwords, accounts, files, social media posts, and so on.
 Other entities include people, organizations, and countries.
 Any entity can be defined by a form and represented by a node.
 Entities are often (though not always) represented as a Simple Form.
 The term “simple” means that these forms can be represented as a primary property with a single value that uniquely defines the entity.

 An email address (

 inet:email) is a basic example of an entity-type node / simple form:

 Forms can represent specific relationships among entities.
-Recall that in a directed graph a relationship is represented as a directed edge joining exactly two nodes; but in a hypergraph the entire relationship is represented by a single node (form), and the relationship can encompass any number of entities or elements – not just two.
+In a directed graph a relationship is represented as a directed edge joining exactly two nodes; but in a hypergraph the entire relationship is represented by a single node (form), and the relationship may consist of any number of elements – not just two.

-For cyber threat data, relationships include a domain resolving to an IP address, a malware dropper containing or extracting another file, or a threat actor moving laterally between two hosts.
+For cyber threat data, relationships include a domain resolving to an IP address or a malware dropper containing or extracting another file.
 Other types of relationships include a company being a subsidiary of another business, an employee working for a company, or a person being a member of a group.